iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.0.4/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.scot.covidtracker 1 reviews"/>
 </p>

+> Keeps telling me my bluetooth is switched off every couple of random hours or so (including the middle of the night) but when I double check every time to see if it has switched off, I find that it is most definately switched "ON".
+Like everything else the UK builds or creates, can't be trusted.<br> :date: __2020-12-03 22:35:47__

 > Crashes on opening the app, every time.<br> :date: __2020-11-29 12:11:32__

 > You can't get the self isolation grant if you use this app and told to self isolate as the guidelines don't cover it I was told to self isolate for 14 days apparently id been in contact as a result of this my job replaced me I did not get any wages or sick pay and lost my job so I wouldn't waste my time with the app this is now deleted from my phone<br> :date: __2020-11-27 19:23:17__